thegetty/bronze-guidelines/content/intro.md

 Piece mold casting is mainly associated with early Chinese vessels, including some with very figurative forms (see [Case Study 3](/case-studies/3/)),[^60] and with bells and artillery in early modern Europe.[^61] Known examples of bronze sculpture made by this method are rare.[^62]

 This process, which is also known as section-mold casting (but recall, as noted above, that a number of other processes use piece, or section, molds), consists of creating a clay-based, refractory piece mold around a model that has also been fashioned in refractory clay.
 The rigid mold must, as with other piece molds, be designed to circumvent undercuts.
-Once the mold has been made, the model is pared down to form the core ({% ref 'fig-026' %}).
+Once the mold has been made, the model is pared down to form the core ({% open 'fig-026' %}).

 Some literature points to the use in nineteenth-century Germany of a version of piece mold casting combined with the lasagna process that omits the wax.[^63]